Baonks81/baonks81.github.io/_posts/2023-10-02-Making-own-initramfs.md

 Usually people reading Initramfs or initrd will immediately think it is the root file-sytem.
 Actually it only runs temporarily after the kernel boots and resets PID 1, initrd does not load external modules, initramfs is a small file-system that allows the kernel to show where to store real root file-system and firmware, the path to ext-modules

-Initrd is a ramdisk that supports booting and switching_root to the real root filesystem.
+Initrd is a ramdisk that supports booting and switching to the real root filesystem.
 Usually /sbin/initrd

 Initramfs is a mini root file-system, so it will be created in the file initramfs.cpio.gz including initramfs.list (used to declare a list of files and directories running in initramfs), later it will also be separated into init_function.sh to save the files.
 The functions are written in the init file, shortening the init.
 The initramfs.cpio.gz structure is as follows: